*THIS PROGRAM IS A PRIVILEGE AND SHOULD BE TREATED AS SUCH*

 We can only use rain dates if we have enough volunteers to help on those days.

-Wonders on the Wabash (WOW) is a FREE program designed by the Tippecanoe County Partnership for Water Quality (TCPWQ) for 6th grade classes in Tippecanoe County.
-WOW focuses on the importance of our ecosystem and instills a sense of stewardship for protecting one of our most valuable natural resources: water.
+Wonders on the Wabash (Wonders) is a FREE program designed by the Tippecanoe County Partnership for Water Quality (TCPWQ) for 6th grade classes in Tippecanoe County.
+Wonders focuses on the importance of our ecosystem and instills a sense of stewardship for protecting one of our most valuable natural resources: water.

 Students with Disabilities and Special Requests